Airports in Delhi

 Flights to Indira Gandhi International Airport are available from many destinations worldwide, including London, Paris, Rome, Moscow, Tokyo, Beijing, Mauritius, Chicago, Abu Dhabi, Doha, and many destinations across the Asian subcontinent.
 Several low-cost airlines offer cheap flights to Indira Gandhi International Airport, and it's a base for ten Indian airlines, including jet Airways and Air India.

-The airport is located just over 9 miles (16km) south of New Delhi city centre.
+The airport is located 10 miles (16km) south-west of New Delhi city centre.

 Getting to the city

 The airport express Delhi Metro line connects the airport to central New Delhi.
 It operates from Terminal 3 between 5am and 11pm.
 Trains run at 20-minute intervals.
 Delhi Transport Corporation (DTC) buses run every 30 minutes between the airport and central Delhi's Interstate Bus Terminal and Connaught Place.
 The buses can be found at the 'staging area' near Terminal 3 and opposite the Centaur Hotel.
 The free DIAL shuttle runs between the staging area and the terminal every 15 minutes, 24 hours a day.
 Bus fares from the airport cost between INR 25 and INR 100, depending on your destination.
 Concessions are available for parents buying tickets for their children.